sophos/sophos-firewall-sdk/README.md

 ```

 #### CREATE Methods
 Create methods are used to create new configuration objects on the firewall.
 To define a new Create method, the XML payload for the request must first be created in a template and stored in the `templates` directory.
 The XML payload in the template can contain [Jinja variables](https://jinja.palletsprojects.com/en/3.1.x/templates/#variables) that will be populated when the template is rendered.
-Below is an example template and create method to create an IP Host.
+Below is an example template containing the XML payload to create an IP Host.
 In the template, the values within the double brackets `{{ var }}` are variables that are passed in by the create method arguments.

 ```xml
 <Request>